ghettosoak/mikes-living-room/lib/OSXitunes/readme.md

 * left / right: previous / next track
 * ok: play / pause

 All other functions can be found in the 'shortcuts' menu.
+I've mapped them to color functions.
 They are:
-* SWITCH TO ITUNES
+* FUNCTION BLUE: SWITCH TO ITUNES